gitbugactions/gitbug-java/README.md

     ```
   - install docker within the image and add the user to the docker group

-Once the above requirements are satisfied within your system or the created VM machine, clone this repository and execute the following steps:
+Once the above requirements are satisfied within your system or the VM machine is created, clone this repository and execute the following steps:

 1. Setup Python environment
     ```bash